 Ontario workplaces are helping develop health and safety leading indicators for the prevention of workplace injuries and illnesses.

-The Ontario Leading Indicators Project (OLIP), formerly known as the 5000 Firms Study, is being conducted by the Institute for Work & Health in partnership with health and safety associations (HSAs) in Ontario.
+The Ontario Leading Indicators Project (OLIP) is being conducted by the Institute for Work & Health in partnership with health and safety associations (HSAs) in Ontario.
 These include Workplace Safety & Prevention Services (WSPS), Workplace Safety North (WSN), Public Services Health & Safety Association (PSHSA) and Infrastructure Health & Safety Association (IHSA).

-Ontario firms were randomly selected by IWH to participate.
-Firms completed a 20-minute online survey, which asked about workplace health and safety policies and procedures.
-In return, firms will receive an individual benchmarking report.
+In the first phases of the project Ontario organizations were randomly selected by IWH to participate.
+Organizations completed a 20-minute online survey, which asks about workplace health and safety policies and procedures.
+In return, organizations received an individual benchmarking report.

-My firm participated in the project.
+My firm participated in the study.
 When will the results be ready?

 Organizations that completed the survey in phase I (prior to August 28, 2012) have received benchmarking reports.

 Organizations completing surveys in phase II (after August 2012), will receive a benchmarking report in the spring of 2014.

 For more information about OLIP contact the project's manager, Colette Severin at firstname.lastname@example.org or 416.927.2027, ext.
 2126.